yourfriendoss/ycraft-vita/README.md

 cmake ..
 make
 ```
-and you will get a file called `ycraft-vita.vpk`, move it to `ux0:VPK/` with vitashell FTP, and run it from vitashell. also create a folder called `ux0:data/ycraft`
+and you will get a file called `ycraft-vita.vpk`, move it to `ux0:VPK/` with vitashell FTP, and run it from vitashell.

-## todo / known bugs (psvita)
-1. write better testing (currently i move the file manually to my psvita and it is a fucking pain)
-2. stop using `__vita__` everywhere and switch to a `#if defined(VITA)` version
-3. use HTTPS in curl.cc for psvita (a pain and also requries itls for most of the time)
-4. the touch break-place logic is broken

 ## dependencies
 SDL2, SDL2_ttf, SDL2_image, SDL2_mixer, libcurl